 In early 2021, the FGS completed a Program Evaluation Report reviewing procedures for receiving, processing, and storage for new samples in the Florida Geologic Sample Collections Facility.
 Appraisal of systems included a review of physical space, existing paper and digital source documents generated within FGS, and employee questionnaire responses.
-Additionally, a benchmark study of other state repositories was completed to compare approaches that may help to improve operations at the FGS Repository.
-The Program Evaluation Report can be downloaded here.
+Additionally, a benchmark study of other state repositories was completed to compare approaches that may help improve operations at the FGS Repository.
+The Program Evaluation Report is available online.

 Offices closed for all state of Florida Holidays

-To obtain information about the FGS core and cuttings repository holdings or to arrange a visit, please contact one of the following:
+To obtain information about the FGS Sample Collections Facility holdings or to arrange a visit, please contact:

 The Florida Department of Environmental Protection is the state’s lead agency for environmental management and stewardship – protecting our air, water and land.
 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.